Zidovudine, ZDV injection

 ZIDOVUDINE (zye DOE vue deen) is an antiretroviral medicine.
 It is used with other medicines to treat HIV.
 This medicine is not a cure for HIV.
-It will not stop the spread of HIV to others.
+This medicine can lower, but not fully prevent, the risk of spreading HIV to others.

 How should I use this medicine?

 This medicine is for infusion into a vein.
 It is given by a health care professional in a hospital or clinic setting.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as newborns for selected conditions, precautions do apply.

 What side effects may I notice from receiving this medicine?

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue